bangbangcon/bangbangcon.github.io/index.md

   <div><a href="./speakers.html#wenting-zhang"><img height="100" width="100" src="/images/speakers/thumbnail/wenting-zhang.png" alt="Wenting Zhang" /></a></div>
 </div>

-We'll be adding more speakers as they accept our invitations!

 ## Save the Dates!

-!!Con 2022 will be held on the weekend of November 12-13!
+!!Con 2022 will be held **virtually** on the weekend of November 12-13!

 November 12th will be a day of delightful lightning talks by our amazing speakers.
 We'll also have a comedy set and musical number.
 It'll be a great time.